robinsmith-source/sdi/docs/chapters/04-server-initialization.md

 ## 3. Generating Helper Scripts [Exercise 14] {#exercise-14}

-In this exercise, we will use Terraform to generate `ssh` and `scp` helper scripts.
-This simplifies server access and ensures consistent connection parameters, using a `known_hosts` file to avoid security warnings.
+In this exercise, you will use Terraform to generate `ssh` and `scp` helper scripts.
+This simplifies server access by pre-configuring the server's IP address and handling SSH host key verification automatically.

+By generating a new SSH key pair with Terraform (`tls_private_key`), you can determine the server's public host key *before* the server is even created.
+You then inject the private part of this key into the new server using `user_data`, and use the public part to create a `known_hosts` file locally.
+This way, your local SSH client will trust the server on the first connection, preventing the usual host key verification prompt.

-### 3.1 Creating Script Templates
+### 3.1.
+Creating Script Templates

-First, create templates for the scripts in the `tpl` directory.
+First, create templates for the `ssh` and `scp` scripts in a `tpl` directory.
+These are the same templates used in later chapters.

 ::: code-group
 ```bash [tpl/ssh.sh]